 For more information on these festivals please read Festivals of Ladakh: A Colorful Celebration of Life.
 These are monastic festivals so their dates change each year.
 To know the festival date in the year of your trip, please take a look at Ladakh Festival Dates.

 Mentioned below are a few other tips for visiting Leh Ladakh in February.

 Yes, this too is a possibility.
-If the weather closed in and it snowed too heavy, the electric supply can get interrupted.
+If the weather closed in and it snowed too heavily, the electric supply can get interrupted.
 It can be a few days before it is restored.
 On the safer side, carry a power bank to keep your phone and other electronics charged.
 If you own a DSLR then now would be a good time to arrange for a spare battery.

 Rent a Private Taxi

 The best way to plan this trip is to rent a private taxi.
 Bus service at this time is scarce and shared taxis too will be limited.
-Actually, it is possible that you may not find public transport at all so better not depend on it.
+Actually, it is possible that you may not find public transport at all so better not to depend on it.

 Leh Ladakh Bike Trip in February

 With the recent boost in tourism, a few motorcycle rental agencies have started to remain open in winter as well.
 So yes, you can also rent a motorcycle but please be very careful and make a sound judgment.